mackun/test_repo_for_git_command/README.md

   Delete specified file from ~/.functions directory and unfunction it
   Usage: `unfdepl your.shell.function`

 P.S.
-I will never reject pull requests for my github experience
+I will never reject pull requests for my great github experience
-     So if you too are a newbie like me, please spare time for these little scripts for me
+So if you too feel like a newbie here, please spare time for these little scripts for me